 - Crisis Strategy Checklist – This is a key document that should be included in with the crisis planning documentation.
 We provide this and review how to use it and what the benefits are.

-- Crisis Response – When crisis occurs, it’s imperative that employees know how to respond.
+- Crisis Response – When a crisis occurs, it’s imperative that employees know how to respond.
 This session looks at the key elements to an effective crisis response.

 - Demonstrating Credibility – Using a simple process to identify what to say and how to say it.